Mallika1/bamazon/README.md

 #### Validation:
 When customer wants to buy an item, the app will check if the store has enough of the product to meet the customer's request.

-* If customer provided an item_id which does not exist in the inventory , it will show an error.
+* If customer provides an item_id which does not exist in the inventory , app shows error message.
+  Also Thorws error if ID is null or 0 or not a number.

 ![Prompt](https://github.com/Mallika1/bamazon/blob/master/Screenshots/customerview/3.JPG)